rob-mission/rome/content/join/_index.en.md

 BIC/Swift code: RABONL2U.

-Bank account (IBAN): NL54RABO0357856333 (new!)
+Bank account (IBAN): NL54RABO0357856333

 To: Stichting Werkers in de Wijngaard

-Ref.: Churchplanting in Italy* (optional: your name and details)
+Ref.: Rob van der Dussen* (optional: your name and details)

 Website: www.werkersindewijngaard.org

-\*This is the name of the project, all donations go to the ministry of Rob van der Dussen.

 **Donate with another curency to the foundation in The Netherlands**

 Note that your bank may charge bankcosts.
 To avoid this, donate via transfergo.com to the foundation in The Netherlands.
 This is a good service in sending your money with very low transfer costs.
 Please send us via the contact form a confirmation of your payment when using this service.

-**Personal bank account ministry in United Kingdom (donate in pounds)**

-Bank name: Danske Bank

-Sortcode: 950149

-Accountnumber: 30304891

-To: J.A. van der Dussen

-Ref.: Churchplanting in Italy (optional: your name and details)